shawn-nyk/tp/docs/DeveloperGuide.md

   1b1.
 InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
   Use case resumes from step 1.

-### Use case: UC05 - Add an internship application
 ### Use case: UC05 - Add an internship

 #### MSS